meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The implementation for `sorted_dict.keys()` uses [in-order walk](<https://en.wikipedia.org/wiki/Tree_traversal#In-order_(LNR)>) to traverse the tree.
 The implementation can be found in [`sorted_dict.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/sorted_dict.py) and [`tree.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/tree.py) in the accompanying repository.

 The previous property ensures that keys are always sorted after they are inserted.
 But this property should also be checked after deletion.
-So, we should also check that the invariant holds in our earlier deletion property:
+So, we should make sure that the invariant holds in our earlier deletion property:

 ```python
 # test_sorted_dict.py